Elixir, Fly, and Grafana Cloud

 • Lastly, uncomment any desired plugins in the generated YourApp.PromEx file.

-Next, the metrics just need to be exposed so that Fly can scrape them.
+Next, expose the metrics so that Fly can scrape them.
 As documented by Fly, just add the following to your fly.toml file:

 Fly documentation for metrics